jbobron/org/crowdfunding/readme.md

 And it's this systemic pressure that entrenches a two-party duopoly.
 Individuals want their vote to have an impact, but strategy suggests that picking a third party candidate means "wasting your vote".

 Liquid Democracy is different.
 You pick a delegate that's right for you.
 No one else picks for you.
 And your delegate has their own delegate, who has their own delegate, who has their own delegate.
-The creates a more organic network of trust, where individuals can choose to vote on the issues they feel knowledgeable about, rather than an extreme concentration of power in the hands of one-size-fits-all politicians.
+This creates a more organic network of trust, where individuals can choose to vote on the issues they feel knowledgeable about, rather than an extreme concentration of power in the hands of one-size-fits-all politicians.

 [![](images/delegation-demo.png)](https://demo.liquid.vote)